 Safety at Night with Lights

 It sounds like a rather odd question but anytime you are on a small watercraft like a kayak, not only should you be able to see but you should be seen.
 Power boats, moving quickly across the water need ample warning that you are near.
 A couple of things to help with that are lights and flags.
-I have two favorites both make sure you are seen in low light conditions.
+I have two favorites which will make sure you can be seen in low light conditions.

 1. You can light up your kayak with a kayak lighting like the Yak-Power Complete LED Kayak Light Kit.
 LED lights provide the right amount of light for both safety and functionality allowing for easy visibility at dusk and dawn.

-2. A 360 degree light is needed for night time fishing, so why not combine a light and a flag?
+2. A 360 degree light is a need for night time fishing, so why not combine a light and a flag?
 A few companies make exactly that.
-The Railblaza Visibility Kit II offers everything you’ll need.
+The YakAttack Visicarbon Pro offers everything you’ll need.
 With a rigid, meter long pole, fluorescent flag, bright 360 degree light and mounting port, this battery powered pole will make sure you are seen day or night.

 First Aid Kits

 You’ve probably heard the old phrase, “It’s not if but when,” and fishing proves this true time and again.
 It isn’t if you ever get cut or if you ever hang a hook in your leg, it’s correctly thought of as when.
 Knowing that you’ll eventually shed some blood, are you properly preparing?
 Most outdoors enthusiasts are not.
 Having a first aid kit robust enough to handle most situations has more than once saved a day on the water for me.

 I look for several different things in a first aid kit.